anakic/querystorm-docs/SQL/custom_scalar.md

 # User defined scalar functions

-Occasionally, you might need custom functions in your queries.
+Occasionally, you might need to define custom functions for use in queries.
 QueryStorm lets you write your own functions in C# or VBA, and call them from SQL.
 You can use this to perform custom calculations, cryptography, business rules, looking up data on the web, etc...

 !!!
 Note
 	**Writing functions in C# is recommended** since it offers much better performance, as well as auto-complete for the end user.